google/skia/site/docs/user/build.md

 Mac users may want to pass `--ide=xcode` to `bin/gn gen` to generate an Xcode project.

+Googlers should see [go/skia-corp-xcode](http://go/skia-corp-xcode) for instructions on setting up Xcode on a corp machine.

 ## iOS

 Run GN to generate your build files.
 Set `target_os="ios"` to build for iOS.